StuckInTheNet/Neural-Graph-Memory-NGM/README.md

 ## License

 MIT License.
-Fork it, remix it, or use it to make your agent a little smarter.
+Fork it, remix it, or use it to make your system a little smarter.